patleeman/obsidian-readability/README.md

 # Obsidian Readability

 This plugin leverages [Retext](https://github.com/retextjs/retext) and its amazing plugin ecosystem to suggest improvements to your writing.

-Note: This plugin only supports English at the moment.
+It will highlight text in Obsidian and provide mouseover tooltips on improvements you can make to your writing.

 Retext plugins available: